NeliaZ/thrasher/README.md

 **MATERIALS NEEDED**

-The basis of our product is not only the bin (it can be made from any available material in any country), but a cooper wire.
+The basis of our product is not only the bin (it can be made from any available material in any country), but a copper wire.
 For this installation you need:
 * 2 coils with a wire length of about 5 meters.
 Coil diameter - 3 cm, number of turns - 30.
 * Resistors: 1kOm, 306E
 * transistors: 2N3904 (2)